-Microsoft scrambled to patch the security exploits used by GandCrab, and in February 2018, a significant number of updates were released to patch the exploit.
-Updating antivirus and ensuring the Windows Operating System is up-to-date are essential in stopping GandCrab from spreading.
+Microsoft scrambled to patch the security exploits used by GandCrab ransomware, and in February 2018, a significant number of updates were released to patch the exploit.
+Updating antivirus and ensuring the Windows Operating System is up-to-date are essential in stopping GandCrab ransomware from spreading.

-For the earlier campaigns, training employees to be on the lookout for malware phishing campaigns and social engineering tricks helped lessen the risk of exposure to GandCrab.
+For the earlier campaigns, training employees to be on the lookout for malware phishing campaigns and social engineering tricks helped lessen the risk of exposure to GandCrab ransomware.
 Training should help users to understand what cybersecurity is and what to look out for in avoiding risks.

 For the subsequent campaigns, GandCrab ransomware used brute force attacks on RDP.
 We highly recommend reviewing all internet-facing servers and ensuring that robust passwords are required by default and that no RDP connection is configured as unprotected by error.